How often does a city have the opportunity to redefine its core?

 Not to redefine its character, but to truly take a fresh look at what urban redevelopment can and should look like in a downtown business center?
 For Baltimore, that opportunity has come, and it exists in the heart of the Bromo Arts District.
 Along Howard Street, between Fayette and Lexington, what was once the downtown’s bustling Five & Dime shopping district, lined with department stores and buzzing with pedestrian activity, two entire blocks have sat vacant for far too long.
 The heart of the city geographically, The Bromo District represents a melting pot of people, ideas, business, and potential.

-Finally, in 2020, after years of sitting vacant, a new set of plans to convert the blighted, vacant chunk of downtown once known as the Super Block got a thumbs up from the city to move ahead.
+Finally, in 2020, after years of sitting vacant, a new set of plans to convert the blighted, vacant chunk of downtown once known as the Super Block got a thumbs up from the city to move ahead – a massive two-block project that is now being called The Compass.

 We want to revive what was once the most active commercial district in the city.
 It has to be done thoughtfully and it must include amazing local partners and stakeholders to help create a captivating new experience for everyone in the city to enjoy.
 As Baltimoreans, we owe it to ourselves to realize the potential sitting here.Chris Janian, President of Vitruvius Co.